kgautam01/Automated-Essay-Scorer/README.md

 # Installation

-1. Install all the packages which are mentioned above using the following command:
+1. Install the packages which are mentioned above using the following commands:
 ```
 pip install keras
 pip install numpy